The CG issue

 Conclusion

 Here is a first pass on lighting techniques.
-There are much more techniques I would like to describe for the end of the year 2022 with proper examples and renders.
+There are much more techniques I would like in the near future such as GOBOs and Cookies.

 Links